 Priorities.
 Our priorities in the COVID-19 fight are to (1) ensure the health of our force - our military members, civilians, local nationals, contractors, and families; (2) ensure we do not spread the virus to the homeland or our host nation partners; and, (3) ensure we maintain our warfighting readiness.

 Mask wear.
 Every individual in Singapore over the age of six must wear a mask when not in your ordinary place of residence with only individuals who reside in the same household.
 There are limited exceptions to include when conducting strenuous exercise.

 Social distancing.
 Every individual must keep at least 3 feet (1 meter) from any other individual.
 Seats and Public transportation are marked accordingly and safe distances must be observed.

 Social gatherings.
-Social gatherings outside of the home may not exceed five (5) individuals.
+For most activities, social gatherings outside of the home may not exceed five (5) individuals.
 For indoor fitness activities and dining-in, gatherings may not exceed two (2) individuals.
-Within your residence, you may have no more than 2 guests a day.
+Within your residence, you may have no more than five (5) guests a day.